jcaip/jcaip.github.io/about.md

 I'm Jesse Cai, and this is my blog about random stuff - mostly ml/nlp/startups.

-I'm a machine learning engineer at [Cultivate](https://cultivate.com/), where I use ML to make managers more self-aware.
+I'm a machine learning engineer at [Cultivate](https://cultivate.com/).
 I graduated from UCLA, where I researched representation learning for NLP with Professor [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).

 In my free time I like to lift, hike and eat ramen.

 Some of the more interesting things I've written about: